 These squeezes are calibrated to give you exactly the right intensity of exercise – enough to trigger the blood-pressure-reducing-effects but not too much to strain or stress your body.
 Apparently it’s quite a narrow window between what’s not enough and what’s too much, so the Zona folks say you can’t get the same effects by just squeezing a ball or other handgrip device.

-While you’re doing it, it tells you whether you’re on track and keeping up the right grip level etc. The newest model, The Zona Plus Series 3 also allows you to store and track your results, on a computer or online.
+While you’re doing it, it tells you whether you’re on track and keeping up the right grip level etc. The newest model also allows you to store and track your results, on a computer or online.

 Bear in mind that the benefits aren’t apparent right away.
 The makers of the Zona Plus say that most people will see their blood pressure go down after 6-8 weeks of regular use, although for some people it may take 12 weeks.
 Zona Plus reviews online seem to bear this out.